The slave market

 The journey: from homes to the slave market

 But it was a horrible journey.
-They traveled for days, sometimes for weeks, with minimum food and water.
+They travelled for days, sometimes for weeks, with minimum food and water.
 Some people died of exhaustion, disease or malnourishment.
 The captives were in chains to be prevented to run away, and whoever attempted to escape was shot.
 On long journeys, sometimes the slaves were sold to new owners on the way.

 Then the slaves were brought to Zanzibar in dhows, wooden boats, where many as possible were packed in with no regard for their comfort or safety.
 Many of them did not survive the journey to Zanzibar island.